 Step 2: Take the lid off the meter box and lift the protective cover.

-If it is spinning, you have a leak.
-If there is no indicator and the actual meter dial hand is moving, water is running somewhere in your system and you have a leak.
-Go to step 3.
+If the numbers are increasing, water is running somewhere in your system and you have a leak.

-If the hand is not moving, note the position of the hand and wait ten minutes.
-Check the meter again, if it has moved, you have a slow leak.
-Go to step 3.
+If the numbers are not increasing, wait ten minutes and check the meter again, if numbers have changed, you have a slow leak.
 If not, you do not have a leak.

 Note: Your meter registers only when water goes through your meter.
 If, after following the above steps, the leak indicator moves, there is a leak between the meter and your house.
 This is the customers’ responsibility and you should contact a plumber.